exxamalte/python-aio-georss-client/README.md

   because the server indicated that there was not update since the last request.
 * _ERROR_: Something went wrong during the update

+## Geometry Features
+This library supports 3 different types of geometries:
+* Point
+* Polygon
+* Bounding Box

+By default each feed entry is using all available geometries from the external feed.
+If required however, you can exclude geometries by overriding FeedEntry#features and only return the geometries you want to support in your specific implementation.

 ## Feed Manager

 The Feed Manager helps managing feed updates over time, by notifying the